mineshaftgap/d4m-nfs/README.md

 The advantage of this over a file sync strategy is simpler, less overhead and not having to duplicate files.

-In order to make use of NFS, you will want to run d4m-nfs.sh before bringing up your containers.
+In order to make use of NFS, you will want to run ./d4m-nfs.sh before bringing up your containers, please note this must be run via the bash shell and not the sh shell.
 You will either need to change your volume paths to use /mnt, or configure the mounts in etc/d4m-nfs-mounts.txt.
 Look at the example directory for docker or docker-compose simple examples and an example d4m-nfs-mounts.txt.

 By default, if the script doesn't find any other volumes bound to /mnt in your etc/d4m-nfs-mounts.txt, it will mount your home directory (eg. /Users/username) on /mnt to be exposed for the container.
 If you'd like to disable this, you may set the environment variable AUTO_MOUNT_HOME to false.